-Courses like Induction Program, Environmental Sciences, Indian Constitution, Essence of Indian Traditional Knowledge, etc., are assessed for 'satisfactory' or 'unsatisfactory'.
+Courses like Environmental Studies, Indian Constitution and History, Gandhi for the 21st Century, etc., are assessed for 'satisfactory' or 'unsatisfactory'.
 No letter grade will be assigned for these courses.
 These courses may be either of "theory" type or "practical."
-The minimum pass mark for the award of satisfactory (S) grade is 40.
+The minimum pass mark for the award of a satisfactory (S) grade is 40.
 A score less than 40 will lead to an un-satisfactory (U) grade.
 Students are required to get an S grade for graduation.